mastrojs/mastrojs.github.io/data/reactive/usage.md

 ## Server-side rendering even more

 However, often you don't need the ability to client-side render the whole component.
 Instead, you would prefer to server-render almost all your HTML, and never send it to the client as JavaScript.
 That's where Reactive Mastro really shines: you can ship even less JavaScript to the client than in an islands architecture.
-See the "counter" example at the very top of this page?
+See the "counter" example on the [Reactive Mastro landing page](/reactive/)?
 Note that the HTML never shows up in the client-side JavaScript.
 This is a pattern [some call HTML web components](https://hawkticehurst.com/2023/11/a-year-working-with-html-web-components/).
 In a big application with lots of content, this approach can significantly reduce your JavaScript bundle size.

 It also enables you to more clearly think about what your page will look like before JavaScript finishes loading and executing, or when it fails to execute at all – an old idea called [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).